gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     :class: only-light

 The goal of this tutorial is to use GROMACS and solvate a small hydrophilic polymer in a reservoir of water.

 An all-atom description is used for both polymer and water.
 The polymer is PolyEthylene Glycol (PEG).
 Once the system is properly equilibrated at the desired temperature and pressure, a force is applied to both ends of the polymer.
-The evolution of the polymer length is measured, and the energetics of the system is measured.
+The evolution of the polymer length is measured, and the energetics of the system is analyzed.
+This tutorial was inspired by a publication by
+|Liese2017| and coworkers, in which molecular dynamics simulations are
+compared with force spectroscopy experiments :cite:`lieseHydrationEffectsTurn2017`.

 ..
     (GROMOS 54A7 force
     field :cite:`schmid2011definition`)
     (SPC flexible model :cite:`wu2006flexible`)

-    This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are
-    compared with force spectroscopy experiments :cite:`liese2017hydration`.

-.. |Liese2017| raw:: html

-   <a href="https://doi.org/10.1021/acsnano.6b07071" target="_blank">publication</a>

 .. include:: ../../non-tutorials/recommand-salt.rst
 .. include:: ../../non-tutorials/needhelp.rst